 So, we debit baking equipment.

-At the same time, bank is also an asset.
+At the same time, our bank account (cash) is also an asset.

 But bank has decreased.